learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 ## Intonation issues with small, lightweight, highly responsive tops

-Both guitars have extremely responsive tops that can be easily driven with light strings, are impressively loud and have have long sustains.
+Both guitars have extremely responsive tops that can be easily driven with light strings, are impressively loud and have long sustains.

 I setup the neck, saddle, and nut on both guitars for a reasonably low action and on the White Pine guitar added some initial offsets to the saddle and nut for intonation.